Mersel AI Platform Capabilities

 ## Retrieval-augmented answers (RAG)

-AI systems including ChatGPT Search, Perplexity, and Google's AI Overviews utilize retrieval-augmented generation (RAG) to answer queries regarding pricing, features, comparisons, and recent updates.
-These systems retrieve live web documents before generating a response.
-Citation in these instances depends entirely on whether your pages can be found, retrieved, and parsed efficiently by the AI.
+AI systems including ChatGPT Search, Perplexity, and Google's AI Overviews utilize Retrieval-Augmented Generation (RAG) to provide answers regarding pricing, features, comparisons, and recent updates.
+These engines retrieve live web documents before generating a response.
+Consequently, citation depends entirely on whether a page can be found, retrieved, and parsed efficiently by the AI's retrieval mechanism.

-* Recently updated content containing visible freshness signals
+- Recently updated content with visible freshness signals

-* Crawl accessibility where content is not hidden behind heavy client-side rendering
+- Crawl accessibility ensuring content is not hidden behind heavy client-side rendering

 # 8 Steps to Improve Your AI Search Visibility